-These domain-specific neuropsychological tests are useful in detecting subtle cognitive impairments which are not picked up by the brief screening instruments; but some cognitive domains are underrepresented, particularly those involving high-level cognitive skills and social skills.36 A systematic review evaluated the use of these domain-specific neuropsychological tests on persons living with dementia from populations who are non-Western and have a lower level of educational attainment.
-The more promising tests for this population are the Stick Design Test, Five Digit Test, and verbal fluency test.34 Another review studied the predictive accuracy of cognitive domains on the progression from mild cognitive impairment (MCI) to Alzheimer's disease (AD) in older adults through the use of domain-specific neuropsychological tests.37 Many domains yielded very good predictive accuracy with high sensitivity and specificity, with the verbal memory tests and majority of the language tests yielding very high predictive accuracy.
-Some domains, such as executive functions and visual memory, showed better specificity than sensitivity.37 Predictive accuracy was the highest when multiple measures that cover a wide range of cognitive domains were combined.37
+These domain-specific neuropsychological tests are useful in detecting subtle cognitive impairments which are not picked up by the brief screening instruments, but some cognitive domains are underrepresented, particularly those involving high-level cognitive skills and social skills.36 A systematic review evaluated the use of these domain-specific neuropsychological tests on persons living with dementia from populations who are non-Western and have a lower level of educational attainment.
+The more promising tests for this population are the Stick Design Test, Five Digit Test, and verbal fluency test.34 Another review studied the use of domain-specific neuropsychological tests.37 Many domains yielded very good predictive accuracy with high sensitivity and specificity, with the verbal memory tests and majority of the language tests yielding very high predictive accuracy.
+Some domains such as executive functions and visual memory showed better specificity than sensitivity.37 Predictive accuracy was the highest when multiple measures that cover a wide range of cognitive domains were combined.37